Stillman diet

+The diet was popularized in the late 1960s with the publication of Stillman and Samm Sinclair Baker's book The Doctor's Quick Weight Loss Diet, although it was criticized by some physicians who believed that the diet was unbalanced and could negatively affect those who follow it.

 Overview

-Stillman and Samm Sinclair Baker authored the book The Doctor's Quick Weight Loss Diet that first advertised the Stillman Diet in 1967.
-The animal based high-protein diet includes lean beef, veal, chicken, turkey, fish, eggs and non-fat cottage cheese.
-Spices, tabasco sauce, herbs, salt, and pepper are also allowed.
+Stillman and Samm Sinclair Baker coauthored the book The Doctor's Quick Weight Loss Diet, which first detailed the Stillman diet in 1967.
+The animal-based high-protein diet includes lean beef, veal, chicken, turkey, fish, eggs and non-fat cottage cheese.
+Spices, tabasco sauce, herbs, salt and pepper are also allowed.
 Condiments, butter, dressings and any kind of fat or oil are not permitted.
-Tea, coffee, and non-caloric soft drinks can be consumed, but only in addition to the 8 daily glasses of water required.
-It's also recommended that dieters eat 6 small meals per day instead of 3 large ones.
+Tea, coffee and noncaloric soft drinks may be consumed, but only in addition to the eight daily glasses of water required.
+It is also recommended that dieters eat six small meals per day instead of three large ones.